Hematocrit Lab Test Simulation

 Remove the microhematocrit tubes from the centrifuge and examine the quality of the blood component layers.
 To produce the most accurate test results, the blood column should be divided into three distinct layers.

 a.
 A dark red column should fill the bottom portion of the tube.
-This area is composed of red blood cells (erythrocytes or RBCs), the heaviest blood components.
+This area contains red blood cells (erythrocytes; RBCs), the heaviest blood components.

 b.
 Directly above the RBCs should be a thin white layer, called the buffy coat.
-This area is composed of white blood cells (leukocytes or WBCs;) and platelets (thrombocytes).
+This area contains white blood cells (leukocytes; WBCs) and platelets (thrombocytes).

 c.
 A pale, straw-colored fluid, called blood plasma, should appear above the buffy coat.

-Use the hematocrit reader card to ascertain the percentage of RBCs in the subject’s blood sample (packed cell volume; PCV).
+Use a hematocrit reader card to ascertain the percentage of RBCs in the subject’s blood sample (packed cell volume; PCV).

 What is your subject’s hematocrit value?